-High Sierra peaks, deep drifts on a Mammoth volcano, family-friendly resorts, snowy escapes on the edge of Yosemite and more - California has enough alpine destinations to keep any skier or boarder grinning as wide as a happy snowman.
-Find the resort that suits your style—from big-mountain/big village resort-style settings to under-the-radar treasures.
+High Sierra peaks, deep drifts on a Mammoth volcano, family friendly resorts, snowy escapes on the edge of Yosemite and more - California has enough alpine destinations to keep any skier or boarder grinning as wide as a happy snowman.
+Find the resort that suits your style, from big mountain/big village resort style settings to under the radar treasures.

 With ski-tan smiles and serious gear propped in the racks, Squaw attracts elite skiers and their families, with all ages welcome on and off the slopes.
-Long-time fans, many skiing here since they were tiny, think of Squaw as “their” mountain, a perfect club or top skiers, but delighted to kick back with you at the end of the day.
-Enjoy the easy, relaxed feel that comes with exercise and exhilaration at Squaw’s base village with live music, a bungee-jump tramp for the kids, and countless tail-wagging dogs.
-The deck at the Village at Squaw’s KT Base Bar, with tilt-your-head-back views of legendary KT-22 is the ultimate place to nab an outdoor seat.
-Another local favourite is ultra-low-key Le Chamois (“The Chammy”), a nearly half-century base-village institution.
-Locals also love to stop by Wildflour Baking Company for warm-from-the-oven cookies.Pack a bathing suit when you ski?
-If it’s Squaw you do.
-Starting in March, the heated pool and hot-tub complex at Squaw’s High Camp lets you soak surrounded by 9,000-foot peaks (non¬skiers can access via the aerial tram).
-Down at the base, get a massage at Resort at Squaw Creek’s posh spa; treatments include access to swirling outdoor whirlpools.
-Let your pint-size racers take part in Squaw’s SnoVentures program; kids ages 6 to 12 steer mini snowmobiles on a groomed track.
-There’s unmotorized fun too, with a three-lane slope for snow tubing.
-Squaw’s sister resort, Alpine Meadows, is just down the road, tucked between Truckee and Tahoe City.
-This picturesque playground for families and savvy powder-seekers has a truly alpine feel, chalet-style lodges and wraparound beauty.
-There’s the full gamut of choices here, from easy-riding progression parks to wide-open bowls, and 100 trails spread across 2,400 acres/971 hectares of skiable terrain.
+Long time fans, many skiing here since they were tiny, think of Squaw as 'their' mountain, a perfect club or top skiers, but delighted to kick back with you at the end of the day.
+Enjoy the easy, relaxed feel that comes with exercise and exhilaration at Squaw’s base village with live music, a bungee jump trampoline for the children, and countless tail wagging dogs.
+The deck at the Village at Squaw’s KT Base Bar, with tilt-your-head-back views of legendary KT 22 is the ultimate place to grab an outdoor seat.
+Another local favourite is ultra low key Le Chamois ('The Chammy'), a nearly half century base village institution.
+Locals also love to stop by Wildflour Baking Company for warm-from-the-oven cookies.

 Insider tip: The Tahoe Super Pass lets you ski and snowboard at Squaw Valley, Alpine Meadows, Sugar Bowl, and Sierra at Tahoe.